A Place for Mom

 Key Takeaways

-4. Alexa can help seniors with dementia.
-Seniors can use Alexa to cope with some of the earlier symptoms by setting medication reminders and looking up things they have trouble remembering.
+4. Alexa can help seniors with dementia by setting up medication reminders and looking up things they have trouble remembering.

 Customized alerts